yy3488/b9122/guides/gradescope.md

 ### How do I upload a PDF file?

 Click "Submit" or "Resubmit", then just drag-and-drop a PDF file onto the window.

+### I got an encoding error, asking me to submit as ASCII or UTF-8.
+How do I fix it?

+A file encoding translates bits (0-1 on the hard drive) into text characters.
+Different countries need different characters: the US does not need accents, so it uses a simple encoding system that uses one byte (8 bits, 256 possible values) into characters: 26 uppercase letters, 26 lowercase letters, and other symbols.
+It's called ASCII (American Standard Code for Information Interchange).

+European countries need accents on vowels ("être" in French, "tchüss" in German), diacritcs on consonants ("niño" in Spanish) and so need considerably more than 256 possible values.
+The solution was to still use bytes, but to have multiple bytes for a single character (for example, "ê" in French is first the accent "^" and then the letter "e").
+It's called Unicode, or UTF-8 (for Unicode Transformation Format – 8-bit).
+The UTF-8 is the standard in Python: all strings are UTF-8 strings.

+This can accommodate most Chinese and Korean characters, but not all.
+So there is another standard, UTF-16 (for 16 bits) that encodes all possible characters from all possible alphabets, and also encodes emojis.

+Gradescope only supports ASCII and UTF-8 files.
+If you click on "Code" in your submission, you'll see that Autograder cannot display your text files.

+Please search online for how to save files in UTF-8 or ASCII.
+For example, if you use Notepad, search for "how to save notepad file in ASCII".
+Alternatively, please come to office hours.